jadesola123/WanderWhiz/README.md

 # WanderWhiz
 WanderWhiz is an interactive chatbot that assists users in planning their travel itineraries, suggests destinations, and provides relevant information such as flights, hotels, and attractions.
+THis is my final project from the Shecode Africa cloud school and my submission for #GitHubHack23

 It is a three tier application